lvh/lvh.github.io/posts/nonce-misuse-resistance-101.md

 being trickier than it seems, because you still want to authenticate that small chunk of ciphertext, but that's a topic for another time.)

-*REVIEW: seekability seems out of place; should I mention it at all?*

 The critical security property of a nonce is that it's never repeated under the same key.
 You can remember this by the mnemonic that a *nonce* is a "number used once".
 If you were to repeat the nonce, the keystream would also